Pseudo-Bayesian Optimization: Introduction

 More precisely, a typical BO procedure sequentially searches for next design points to evaluate by updating a surrogate model to predict the objective and, moreover, quantify the associated uncertainty.
 Both the prediction and the uncertainty quantification are important as they work together, via a so-called acquisition function, to balance exploitation-exploration in the evaluation sequence.
-In this regard, Gaussian process (GP) has been a primary candidate of surrogate model, thanks to its Bayesian-principled uncertainty quantification power and modeling flexibility \cite{jones2001taxonomy, osborne2009gaussian}.
-However, it has a cubic-order scalability due to the inversion of the gram kernel matrix in computing the posterior and, despite its principled design, it is conceivable to construct algorithms that could leverage problem structures more efficiently.
+In this regard, Gaussian process (GP) has been a primary candidate of surrogate model, thanks to its Bayesian-principled uncertainty quantification power and modeling flexibility \cite{jones2001taxonomy, osborne2009gaussian,powell2012optimal,gramacy2020surrogates,ankenman2010stochastic}.
+However, it has a cubic-order scalability due to the inversion of the Gram kernel matrix in computing the posterior and, despite its principled design, it is conceivable to construct algorithms that could leverage problem structures more efficiently.
 To this end, there has been a surge of active studies to improve BO.
 These include the sparsification of GP using pseudo-inputs \cite{seeger2003fast, lawrence2002fast, snelson2005sparse, mcintire2016sparse, hensman2013gaussian, csato2002sparse} or kernel approximation \cite{lazaro2010sparse} to reduce its time complexity, substitution of GP with other surrogates such as random forests \cite{hutter2011sequential} and neural networks \cite{springenberg2016bayesian, snoek2015scalable, perrone2018scalable, white2021bananas}, and most recently the direct modeling of acquisition functions over the search space instead of through a surrogate \cite{bergstra2011algorithms, tiao2021bore, song2022general}.
-While these approaches provide attractive empirical enhancements, their theoretical properties become more difficult to understand due to their increased algorithmic complications.
-In fact, for some of the above methods, it is known to exhibit instability issues in uncertainty quantification (see Sec.II part E in \cite{shahriari2015taking}) and so even the basic ``consistency" of the algorithm is unclear.